Visvajeet21/Student-Learning-Kit/README.md

 1. Flutter: For building a cross-platform mobile application with a responsive and interactive user interface.
 2. Dart: The programming language used within the Flutter framework to develop the application.
 3. Firebase: For backend services, including Firestore for data storage, user authentication, and cloud functionalities.
-4. SQLite: For local database storage, ensuring the app functions offline in areas with limited connectivity.

 # Features
-1. Study Materials: Provides access to study materials such as textbooks, notes, and video tutorials.
+1. Study Materials: Provides access to study materials such as textbooks, notes, question papers.
 2. Quizzes and Tests: Allows students to test their knowledge through interactive quizzes and track their progress.
 3. User Profile Management: Each student has a personal profile, tracking their learning progress and quiz results.
 4. Downloadable Content: Learning materials can be downloaded for offline use.